Signs of Generational Trauma

 exclusion within the family system

-Even when later generations do not consciously know the original events, emotional patterns may continue indirectly.
+Even when later generations do not consciously know the original events, emotional and relational patterns may continue indirectly.

 The Family System Remembers